samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## How many tokens already exists?

-Today there are 10,000,000 Tokens created and rooted in the value of our Foundation and internet capacity which is committed to be deployed by our operators and hosters over more than 200 locations.
+Today there are 10,000,000 Tokens created and rooted in the value of our Foundation and internet capacity which is committed to be deployed by our operators and TF Miners over more than 200 locations.

 See bottom of our home page where you can see where existing capacity has been deployed.